wilmixjemin8/JDK1.0/README.md

 JDk1.0  has   Wsp  which   is known   as  WilmixServerPages(WSP).

 WSP  has MVVVC Pattern.
-It  supports   Multiple  submits  simillar  to AJAX.
+It  supports   Multiple  submits   with  ASYNC  WEBPAGES.